wizz13150/RTM-VanityGen/README.md

 - Parameter --start to search for string at the start of the address.
 - Show number of addresses generated per sec, for all threads. (~250K/sec for a Rysen 3900x with 24 threads)
 - Check if every pattern's characters are allowed or not.
 Print what's wrong.
-- Add conversion to Wallet Import Format, change output format to show: address, hexkey, wifkey.
+- Add conversion to Wallet Import Format using VanityWIF.py, change output format to show: address, hexkey, wifkey.
+But 20% slower.
 - ToDo - Search Uppercase only:
 Edit Vanity.py :
 Add line 73 : if address.isupper() == True: